Clustering Three-Way Data with Outliers: Methodology

-We remove candidate outliers one-by-one until we obtain our best model, which is determined by the distribution of our subset log-likelihoods, stated in Proposition~\ref{propmat}.
-Note that a $\text{gamma}(\alpha,1)$ random variable $W$ has density
+We remove candidate outliers one-by-one until we obtain our best model, which is determined by the distribution of our subset log-likelihoods, stated in Theorem~\ref{propmat}.
+Note that a $\text{gamma}(\alpha,1)$ random variable $V$ has density